INTERCAPE TERMS AND CONDITIONS OF SERVICE

 2.1.
 The ticket is proof of the agreement of transport between INTERCAPE, the purchaser of the ticket and the passenger, and the accompanying terms and conditions are the entire agreement between the passenger and INTERCAPE.

 2.2.
 A ticket is valid for the use only by the passenger to whom it is issued and for the route, date and time shown thereon.
 The passenger will be required to produce their unique ticket reference number and appropriate identification to check in.
-Please note the additional requirements for minor children further on.
+Please note the additional requirements for minor children.

 2.3.
-It is the passenger’s responsibility to ensure that the correct information is shown on the ticket.
-Any alteration to a ticket may render it invalid.
+It is a passenger`s responsibility to ensure that the correct information is shown on the ticket.
+Any alteration to a ticket, not made by INTERCAPE may render a ticket invalid.

 2.4.
-Passengers are not allowed to break their journey into multiple legs, unless separate tickets are issued for each individual journey.
+Passengers are not allowed to divide journeys between starting points and destinations of a journey into multiple journeys, unless separate tickets are issued for each individual journey.

 2.5.
 Only tickets purchased from INTERCAPE or its appointed agents will be valid.
-Any tickets obtained from any other place or person not being an INTERCAPE agent will be void and the bearer of such tickets shall have no claim whatsoever against INTERCAPE and/or any of its directors, officers, servants, agents, or any other person acting on behalf of or under the control of INTERCAPE for any damages whatsoever.
+Any tickets obtained from any other place or person will be void and the bearer of such ticket/s shall have no claim whatsoever against INTERCAPE and/or any of its directors, officers, servants, agents, or any other person acting on behalf of or under the control of INTERCAPE for any damages whatsoever.

 2.6.
 The rights and title in and to tickets are non-transferrable.
 Tickets may however be transferred to another date and time as set out below whereupon new tickets shall be issued.